balder-dev/balder/README.md

   <img style="margin: 20px;max-width: 68%" src="https://docs.balder.dev/en/latest/_static/balder_w_boarder.png" alt="Balder logo">
 </div>

-Balder is a very powerful, universal and flexible python test system that allows you to reuse a once written testcode as efficiently as possible for different but similar platforms/devices/applications.
-Balder's goal is being a platform for combining the single steps of defining, developing and documenting the entire test process while using test scenarios which can be reused across different projects.
+Balder is a flexible Python test system that allows you to reuse test code written once for different but similar platforms, devices, or applications.
+It enables you to install ready-to-use test cases and provides various test development features that help you test your software or devices much faster.

 You can share your own testcode by creating a new BalderHub project, or you use an [existing BalderHub project](https://hub.balder.dev), by simply installing and using it.
 This makes the test development